 - Turn the mixer up to high speed and whip until the mixture no longer feels warm, this may take about 10 minutes.

 - Once the mixture has cooled enough that it doesn't feel warm to the touch, you can start adding your butter.
-With the mixer on high speed, add one chunk of butter at a time, letting each chunk incorporate before adding the next.2 sticks Unsalted Butter
+With the mixer on high speed, add one chunk of butter at a time, letting each chunk incorporate before adding the next.227 g (2 sticks) Unsalted Butter

 - Once all the butter is added, continue to whip on high speed for 1 minute.
 You should have a thick, glossy buttercream.

 - Dissolve the espresso powder in a splash of hot water, then add it to the buttercream along with the vanilla and salt.
-Whip for 30 seconds everything is combined.For detailed tips, process pictures, and troubleshooting, see my French Buttercream post.1 teaspoon Vanilla, 1 ½ tablespoon Espresso Powder, ¼ teaspoon Salt
+Whip for 30 seconds everything is combined.For detailed tips, process pictures, and troubleshooting, see my French Buttercream post.1 tsp Vanilla Extract, 1 ½ tbsp (1½ tablespoon) Espresso Powder, ¼ tsp Salt

 - Make sure you have all the elements ready and laid out in front of you.
 It's also best to have some kind of flat serving plate to work on so you can easily put the opera cake in and out of the fridge.

 - Heat the dark chocolate in the microwave in 30-second increments until it is completely melted.
-Stir in the vegetable oil.3 oz Dark Chocolate, 2 teaspoon Vegetable Oil
+Stir in the vegetable oil.85 g (3 oz) Dark Chocolate, 2 tsp Vegetable Oil

 - Position the joconde sponge in front of you, and using a sharp knife, cut it into three even rectangles (see the process pictures in the post above for guidance).
 For the most accurate results, I like to use a measuring tape to measure the whole length and divide by 3, to make sure I get three equal sizes.